brunocarpio/mappingutils/README.md

 To ensure that your changes are working as expected, you can run the test suite:
 - npm run test
 Make sure all tests pass before submitting a pull request.

-## Changelog

-### [0.1.0] - 2024-09-30
-- Initial release of mappingutils.
-- Added functions: addProp, mergeObjArr, mapObj, mapObjArr.
-- Included examples for each function in the README.
-- License added.

-### [0.2.0] - 2024-10-01
-- Improved the functions in the index.
-- Added configuration for Babel.
-- Updated the README.

-### [0.3.0] - 2024-10-02
-- Fixed a bug that occurred when node groups were not consecutive.
-- Added the ability to apply a function to the value.
-- Updated JSDoc documentation.
-- Added test cases for the apply function feature.
-- Updated the README and tests.

-### [0.3.1] - [0.3.5] - 2024-10-06
-- Added explicit comparison to undefined.
-- Fixed handling of empty arrays in the source.
-- Removed unnecessary addition of $.
-- Adjusted value index to be the minimum between i and v.length - 1.
-- Fixed an issue where the function modified the input object.
-- Adjusted value index to be the minimum between i and v.length.
-- Updated the README.

-### [0.3.6] - [0.3.8] - 2024-10-11
-- Fixed handling of missing properties in array elements.
-- Used a for...of loop for iteration.
-- Reduced package size.
-- Updated the README.

-### [0.3.8] - [0.4.0] - 2024-10-20
-- Add feature, mapping with array of `from` values.
-- Update the README.

-_Note: Future updates will follow semantic versioning._

 ## Issue Reporting